James Donaldson (rugby league): Leeds Rhinos

 It was revealed on 6 December 2018, that Donaldson had been handed a trial at the Leeds Rhinos ahead of the 2019 campaign.

 Donaldson was subsequently given a chance to "prove his worth" to new Leeds Rhinos Head Coach David Furner, in all hopes of earning a contract at the club on a permanent basis.

 On 8 January 2019, after a successful trial, Donaldson signed a one-year contract with the Leeds Rhinos.

 Donaldson made his Leeds Rhinos' début on 2 February 2019, in a 26–6 round 1 Super League defeat against the Warrington Wolves at the Halliwell Jones Stadium.

 Donaldson scored his first try for the Leeds Rhinos on 19 April 2019, in a 38–18 victory over the Huddersfield Giants.

 It was announced on 12 September.
 Donaldson would be staying at Leeds until 2021.

 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

 On 24 September 2022, Donaldson played for Leeds in their 24–12 loss to St Helens RFC in the 2022 Super League Grand Final.

+Bradford Bulls (re-join)

+On 20 August 2024 it was reported that he would re-join Bradford Bulls in the RFL Championship on a 3-year deal.